VHDPlus/vhdplus-website/docs/components/audio.md

 ## Audio Overview
 ![Audio Overview](/img/extensions/audio/Top_labled.png)

 The VHDPlus Audio Extension features a MAX9867 Audio Codec with 2 18bit, 48kHz ADCs and DACs.
 On the top you can connect a headset with stereo audio and a microphone.
 The connector on the bottom has stereo audio inputs and outputs.
-As audio input there is the choise between standard audio inputs and microphone inputs.
+As audio input there is the choice between standard audio inputs and microphone inputs.